-These Guidelines cover the following matters, as specified in NER 4.6.6(a) and (b):
+These Guidelines cover the following matters, as specified in NER 4.6.6(a), (b) and (bb1):

-- A methodology for undertaking system strength impact assessments, including a preliminary assessment and a full assessment. - A methodology for calculating a system strength locational factor (SSLF). - A threshold below which a system strength impact may be disregarded for the purposes of NER 5.3.4B(f)(3) (Materiality Threshold). - A definition and guidance on the calculation of available fault levels (AFLs). - A methodology for assessing the short circuit ratio (SCR) for the purposes of the SCR access standards1. - Guidance on information to demonstrate compliance with relevant performance standards. - The criteria for classification of a load as an inverter based load (IBL). - The criteria for classification of an inverter based resource (IBR) as a large inverter based resource (LIBR). - How AEMO assesses adverse system strength impacts. - Guidance on the methodology to be used when undertaking modelling to verify the stability of plant.
+- A methodology for undertaking system strength impact assessments, including a preliminary assessment and a full assessment. - A methodology for calculating a system strength locational factor (SSLF) and system strength quantity (SSQ). - A threshold below which a system strength impact may be disregarded for the purposes of NER 5.3.4B(f)(3) (Materiality Threshold). - A definition and guidance on the calculation of available fault levels (AFLs). - A methodology for assessing the short circuit ratio (SCR) for the purposes of the SCR access standards. - Guidance on information to demonstrate compliance with relevant performance standards. - The criteria for classification of a load as an inverter based load (IBL). - The criteria for classification of an inverter based resource (IBR) as a large inverter based resource (LIBR). - How AEMO assesses adverse system strength impacts. - Guidance on the methodology to be used when undertaking modelling to verify the stability of plant.